 You can find excellent value for your investment at Crestwood Village 4, a welcoming active adult community with 1,190 co-op resale attached homes.
 It’s a six-mile drive from the town of Lakehurst, where you can find a Shoprite, a Lowe’s, restaurants, churches, and the Lakehurst Community Center.

-As the last member of the Crestwood family, it’s easy to see that Crestwood 7 is related to its predecessors.
+As the last member of the Crestwood family, it’s easy to see that Crestwood Village 7 is related to its predecessors.
 Also large, it has 1,048 attached and single-family homes, and it’s down the road from a veterinary clinic, convenience store, post office, and fire station.
-You’ll find floor plans that are similar to other Crestwood communities, and some of these charming homes feature upgrades like covered patios, extra storage, and upgraded kitchens and bathrooms.
+You’ll find floor plans similar to other Crestwood communities, and some of these charming homes feature upgrades like covered patios, extra storage, and upgraded kitchens and bathrooms.
 The HOA fee here covers snow removal and lawn care.